Aao Kahani Buntay Hain

-Aao Kahani Buntay Hain is a 2011 Pakistani television series directed by Kanwal Khoosat and produced by Irfan Khoosat.
+Aao Kahani Buntay Hain (آؤ کہانی بنتے ہیں) is a 2011 Pakistani television series directed by Kanwal Khoosat and produced by Irfan Khoosat.
 It was broadcast by PTV Home.
 It stars Nauman Ijaz and Sania Saeed in lead roles in the characters of a writer husband and a historian wife respectively, who play roles in their own conceived stories.

 At the 12th Lux Style Awards, it won Best TV Actor-Terrestrial to Ijaz, out of four nominations.

 Plot summary

 The series revolves around a married couple who has artistic nature.
 The historian wife and the writer husband, has a warm relationship and share a close bond with each other.
 At every night, they conceived their stories and themselves play the roles of the characters of these stories.